“Learn to recognise good luck when it’s waving at you, hoping to get your attention.”

 How do I change my luck?
 I can hear you shouting!

 Dr Wiseman found 4 key principles that worked in the favour of ‘lucky’ people.
 If you want to be more lucky trying working on one of these.
 And if you already consider yourself luck, why not work on the one that isn’t as strong for you.

 - Maximise your chance opportunities: Be more open to new experiences, meet new people and take time to talk with them, build you connections and stay connected.
 If you’re an introverted type and don’t like approaching others or instigating a conversation, work on developing more open body language so people will come to you.

 - Listen to your intuition: and take steps to boost it.

 - Expect good luck to happen to you in the future: Go for your goals, persevere, don’t assume failure.
 My top tip would be, instead of asking the universe, ‘why me?’ ask it ‘how much luckier can I get?’

 - Turn your luck around: Look for the positives in situations, reflect on the past and how good things came out of what you thought were bad luck events, move on from negative events, and ask yourself how can I learn and grow from the past.

 Taking action, working with a coach, surrounding yourself with positive people, meditating and working on your intuitive side are all positive steps you could take to be more lucky.

-You know where I am if you need help with this.
+You know where I am if you need help with this, you could always book a free call to find out more about coaching.
 Good Luck!